-Department of Communities (Child Safety Services) investigates reports of harm or suspected child abuse against any child under 18.
+Department of Child Safety, Seniors and Disability Services investigates reports of harm or suspected child abuse against any child under 18.

 Domestic and Family Violence Court Assistance Services gives information and help about domestic violence and applications in some courts in Queensland.
 Court assistance workers can also help with applications for Legal Aid and referrals to other services.

 DV Connect — gives counselling, information, referral and help including refuge and shelter placement and crisis intervention to people affected by domestic violence.
 They also manage the Pets in crisis project arranging foster care for pets while people affected by domestic violence are in temporary accommodation.